ALL-MINNESOTA RECRUITING

 State of Hockey

-Mason West’s successful run this fall of tossing touchdown passes for Edina recently came to an end, with the Hornets’ loss Thursday night to Maple Grove, and he’ll be back on the ice soon anchoring the front line for the defending Class 2A state hockey champions.
+Mason West’s successful run this fall of tossing touchdown passes for Edina recently came to an end, with the Hornets’ loss Thursday night to Maple Grove, and he will be back on the ice soon anchoring the top line for the defending Class 2A hockey champions.

 The 6-6, 205-pound junior quarterback has seen his recruitment pick up in football.
 His offers from Kent State, Marshall and Miami (Ohio) now include interest from Maryland.